\(k\)-Means Clustering

 Problems in NP are those that can be verified in polynomial time but not necessarily solved in polynomial time.

-NP-hard problems are those that are at least as hard as the hardest problems in NP.
+NP-hard problems are those that are at least as hard as the hardest problems in NP, not necessarily verifiable in polynomial time.

-NP-complete problems are those that are both NP-hard and in NP.
+NP-complete problems are those that are both NP-hard and in NP, e.g. hardest problems in NP and verifiable in polynomial time.

 You can prove that the \(k\)-means problem is NP-hard by finding a reduction from a known NP-hard problem such as the Partition Problem.